 What Makes a Good OT Master’s Degree Program?

 When exploring different OT graduate programs, it’s important to look for certain institutional characteristics that are particularly effective in an academic setting.
 A few to look for would be:

 At Gwynedd Mercy University, we offer a graduate education that is unique and distinct.
 Our 77 credit program can be completed in just 26 months.
 Our program philosophy is consistent with the core values of the Sisters of Mercy tradition and holds a strong emphasis on professional development, as well as ethical, client-centered, occupation-based, and evidence-based practices.
-We are a new and small program (we admitted our first student cohort of 30 students in May of 2018) which utilizes new classroom and practice labs as well as participate in diverse fieldwork options in both emerging and traditional practice areas.
+Our program utilizes new classroom and practice labs as well as participate in diverse fieldwork options in both emerging and traditional practice areas.
 Learn more about our Master of Science in Occupational Therapy program!

 After you have completed course and fieldwork requirements and have graduated from an accredited OT program, you will need to sit for the National Board for Certification of Occupational Therapy (NBCOT®) exam.
 The purpose of the NBCOT® certification exam is to protect the public interest by certifying only those candidates who have the necessary knowledge of occupational therapy to practice.
 Passing the NBCOT® certification exam is a requirement for attaining state licensure.
 Once you pass the NBCOT® certification exam, you can apply for state licensure.
 Occupational therapy licensure varies by state so it is important to understand licensure requirements for the state(s) you intend to practice.